 7 Sex Toys For Couples Tested, Reviewed, And Ranked — From Least To Most Buzzworthy

-When my female friends tell me they have trouble orgasming during penetrative sex, I always ask them the same question: have you tried using a vibrator?
+When my friends tell me they have trouble orgasming during penetrative sex, I always ask them the same question: have you tried using a vibrator?
 In most cases, they haven't.
-Many of them seem surprised that using a vibrator during heterosexual sex is even an option.
-Won't it be weird for the guy?
+Many of them seem surprised that using a vibrator during sex with a partner who has a penis is even an option.
+Won't it be weird for them?
 Won't it get in the way?
 Nope.
 Especially not if you're talking about luxury couples sex toys.

 More importantly, sex toys are a great way to get YOU off.
-Most of us can't come from penetrative sex alone, and using a toy can really open up even more positions to orgasm in — since using your hand, while also a great option, is only possible from so many angles and can get tiring.
+Most people with vulvas can't come from penetrative sex alone, and using a toy can really open up even more positions to orgasm in — since using your hand, while also a great option, is only possible from so many angles and can get tiring.

 My Rating: 2/10